Acacia prominens

 Acacia prominens (golden rain wattle, goldenrain wattle, Gosford wattle or grey sally) is a shrub or tree in the genus Acacia native to New South Wales, Australia.

 Description

 Acacia prominens usually grows to a height of 5 to 9 m, sometimes to a height of 20 to 25 m.
 It has glabrous branchlets that are angled at the extremeties and has smooth grey coloured bark.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The grey-green to grey-blue, glabrous to sparsely hairy phyllodes have a narrowly elliptic to narrowly oblong-elliptic shape and are more or less straight.
 The phyllodes are 2.5 to 6 cm in length and 5 to 12 mm wide with a prominent midvein.
-It blooms between July and September producing inflorescences in groups of 5 to 25 in an axillay raceme with spherical flower-heads that have a diameter of 3 to 5 mm containing 8 to 15 lemon yellow to pale yellow coloured flowers.
+It blooms between July and September producing inflorescences in groups of 5 to 25 in an axillary raceme with spherical flower-heads that have a diameter of 3 to 5 mm containing 8 to 15 lemon yellow to pale yellow coloured flowers.